Student Organizations

 Instagram

-The Real Estate Law Society (RELS) is an organization of law students who are interested in any of the several facets of real estate law.
-This includes, but is not limited to: land use and development; real estate finance; construction; title and conveyance; public policy; leasing and affordable housing.
-Our mission is to highlight careers and opportunities in Real Estate Law, to provide a forum to discuss legal and social issues relating to real estate and to provide mentorship to our members in school and in the workplace.
+The Real Estate Law Society (RELS) advocates for the education and career advancement of students interested in: land use and development; real estate finance; construction; title and conveyance; public policy; leasing; affordable housing; and much more.
+Our mission is to highlight careers and opportunities in real estate law, to provide a forum to discuss legal and social issues relating to real estate, and to provide mentorship to our members in school and in the workplace.

-The purpose of the School of Law's Softball Team is to promote teambuilding and leadership skills and to foster mental wellness through physical fitness.
+The purpose of the School of Law’s Softball Team is to promote teambuilding and leadership skills and to foster mental wellness through physical fitness.
 We organize multiple teams that provide students with a fun and competitive atmosphere and have scrimmages against other Boston-area law schools.
 The year culminates by participating in a national softball tournament which raises more than $20,000 for charity.
-People from all skill levels are welcome!
+People from all skill levels are welcome and we have equipment to borrow for those who don’t have any!

 Students for Immigration Justice (SIJ) is a student-run organization committed to serving all immigrant communities, advocating for a just immigration system, and working to abolish ICE and immigrant detention centers.
 SIJ prepares students to be immigrant justice advocates by running educational events about immigration law and policy, taking part in immigrant justice campaigns, coordinating volunteer opportunities with advocacy organizations, and facilitating networking opportunities to further pursue these aims.